 Ok!
 If you watch my stories, you know I was playing around with a snickerdoodle cookie thing, but I wasn’t able to perfect the recipe on time so let’s default to things I already know work great!
 Here are a few options to suit any dietary needs and dessert preferences!

 Keep Calm, And Paleo On

 You can do this.
 The salad takes NO TIME.
 The steaks take no time.
-Make the merengues and your dessert ahead of time and you can serve dinner in 30 minutes the day of, which leaves plenty of time for smoozing and cocktails (if that’s your jam).
-I think this is a great opportunity to show your signinfant other, your friends, your mom, or whoever you’re spending this day of love with that the way you eat (paleo) is in fact delicious (and doable)!
+Make the merengues and your dessert ahead of time and you can serve dinner in 30 minutes the day of, which leaves plenty of time for schmoozing and cocktails (if that’s your jam).
+I think this is a great opportunity to show your significant other, your friends, your mom, or whoever you’re spending this day of love with that the way you eat (paleo) is, in fact, delicious (and doable)!

 What better way to shower someone with love than to make them a super special meal that they will not just LOVE, but that’s totally good for their bodies and souls!
 AMIRIGHT?!?

 Ok… now here is the merengue recipe folks.
 Delicious, savory little clouds that will melt in your mouth.
 Yum, and perfect to soak up all the yummy steak sauce!

 Looking for more free recipes?